Togloza/BlockCypherMongoDb/README.md

 **If you are using an alternative auth for the database, include the relevant mongoURI.**

+The mongoURI can be found on the "Database" tab under "Deployment".
+Press Connect next to the relevant cluster and select Drivers.

 Usage
 Run the script with the following command: